What is graduate study?

 What should I do now as an undergraduate?

-Finally, read the admission requirements and watch the application deadlines carefully for whatever programs you choose to apply to; these vary from one university to another.
+Finally, read the admission requirements and watch the application deadlines carefully; they vary from school to school.

 Where should I begin my search?

 Students should attend graduate programs that specialize in their area of interest.
 You will need to research the programs first to see if they are right for you.
 The following links may provide useful information in your search for graduate programs in nutrition and dietetics:

 - Master’s and PhD programs in nutrition